Library Research Instruction Bookings

-To book a library research instruction session, please contact your liaison librarian by email.
+To book a library research instruction session, please contact a librarian by email.
+You can find your faculty liaison librarian here.
 Please include:

 - course name/number